carolekoziol/recipes/docs/soups_stews/lentil_soup.md

 ### Ingredients

-- 2 tablespoons olive oil or avocado oil
+- 2 tablespoons olive oil
 - 1 bay leaf
-3 medium carrots, 200 grams, cut into rounds
+- 3 medium carrots, chopped
-3 stalks celery, chopped
+- 3 stalks celery, chopped
-3 stalks green onion, chopped
+- 3 stalks green onion, chopped
-1 medium yellow or white onion, 100 grams, diced
+- 1 medium onion, diced
-1 inch ginger, chopped
+- 1 inch ginger, chopped
-3 large garlic cloves, minced
+- 3 large garlic cloves, minced
-14.5 oz can fire roasted tomatoes
+- 1 can (14.5 oz) fire roasted tomatoes
-1/2 teaspoon cumin powder, or add more to taste
+- 1/2 teaspoon cumin powder
-1 teaspoon salt, or to taste
+- 1 teaspoon salt
-1/4 teaspoon cayenne pepper, or to taste
+- 1/4 teaspoon cayenne pepper
-1/4 teaspoon ground black pepper, or to taste
+- 1/4 teaspoon ground black pepper
-1 cup brown lentils, 200 grams
+- 1 cup brown lentils
-5 cups vegetable broth or water
+- 5 cups broth or water
-4-5 sprigs thyme
+- 4-5 sprigs thyme
-1.5 cups chopped kale
+- 1.5 cups of greens, chopped (collard greens, spinach, kale)
-1 lemon, juice of
+- 1 lemon juice, to taste (optional)

 ### Instructions

-1. Heat 2 tablespoons of oil in a heavy bottom pan or dutch oven.
-Once the oil is hot add the bay leaf.
-Saute for few seconds and then add the carrot, celery, green onion, white onion, ginger and garlic.
+1. Heat 2 tablespoons of oil in a pot.
+Once the oil is hot, add the bay leaf.
+Saute for few seconds.

-Cook the veggies for 4 to 5 minutes until softened.
+1. Add the carrot, celery, green onion, white onion, ginger and garlic.
+Saute until softened (about 4 to 5 minutes).

-Then add a can of fire roasted tomatoes and mix well.
-Cook for 2 minutes and then add the cumin, salt, cayenne and black pepper and cook for another minute or so.
+1. Add a can of fire roasted tomatoes and stir.
+Cook for 2 minutes

-Add the lentils and stir.
+1. Add the cumin, salt, cayenne and black pepper.
+Cook for about 1 minute.

-Add the broth/water and sprigs of thyme to the pot.

-Mix well and let it all come to a boil.
-Let lower the heat to medium-low and let the soup simmer uncovered for around 25 to 30 minutes or until lentils are softened but still hold their shape.
+1. Add the lentils, broth and sprigs of thyme and stir.
+Bring it to a boil. then put to medium-low to simmer until lentils are softened but still hold their shape (about 30 minutes).

-Stir in chopped kale and let it cook for another 2 to 3 minutes.
+1. Add greens and stir.
+Cook until the leaves are wilted (about 2 to 3 minutes).

-Finally add in lemon juice, if using and mix.
+1. Add lemon juice, if using.
+Ztir.

-Serve this vegan lentil soup with with bread/brown rice.